craze-app/craze/docs/CONTRIBUTING-en.md

 ## Pull Request

 After you have finished your changes, commit and push your code to the branch you opened.
 Create a pull request on GitHub and specify what you changed and how you fixed it.
 Don't forget to include a screenshot if you added a feature.
+You should also use the `develop` branch as the target branch.
+Only when a new release is shared is the merge operation performed on the `main` branch